OSAC/osac.github.io/README.md

 If you need to add images, put them in /static/img/ folder by creating a directory same as post name and placing images inside that directory.

-You can view your changes through the `go server -D` command as mentioned above.
+You can view your changes through the `hugo server -D` command as mentioned above.